dkuspawono/bootsharp/README.md

 Bootsharp is licensed under a MIT License - http://opensource.org/licenses/mit-license.html.

 You are allowed to use these elements anywhere you want, however we’ll highly appreciate if you will link to our [website](https://www.ssl.com) and secure your site with a [SSL.com](https://www.ssl.com) certificate.

-## Typeface

-Bootsharp is made using the Lato typeface, which can be downloaded for free here: http://www.google.com/webfonts/specimen/Lato